The structure of deviations from maximum parsimony for densely-sampled data and applications for clade support estimation: Identifying PCM-Induced Subparsimonious Clades

 \begin{lemma} Let $(V^*, E^*)$ be the history sDAG returned by $\textbf{MinTrim}\big(V, E, f\big)$ with $f(e) = 1 - 2\left (\1{C_t}(c_e)\right )$.
 Let $(V', E')$ be the history sDAG containing the histories in $(V, E)$ which minimize the RF distance to $t $.
 Then, $(V', E') = (V^*, E^*)$. \end{lemma}

 \begin{proof} It suffices to show that there is a function $f$ such that $d(t, t') \propto \sum_{e \in t} f(e)$.
-Informally, we want to show that we can represent a shifted version of RF-distance with an edge decomposition.
+Informally, we want to show that we can represent a shifted version of RF distance with an edge decomposition.

 Recall, that the RF distance between two rooted topologies $t $ and $t' $ is defined as $|C_t \triangle C_{t'} |$, where $C_t\subset \mathcal{P}(X) $ is the set of clades below nodes in the tree $t $.
 Edges in a rooted tree are in bijection with clades via the assignment of each edge to the clade below its target node.
 For an edge $e $ in the tree $t' $ let the clade associated to $e $ via this assignment be denoted $c_e $.
 Therefore, a shifted version of rooted RF distance can be decomposed as a sum over edges of an arbitrary tree $t' $, with respect to a fixed reference tree $t $.